Using Sphinx Fortran¶

 Add the following lines to the

-file:API === .. toctree:: :maxdepth: 1 md_all
+index.rstfile:API === .. toctree:: :maxdepth: 1 md_all

 The entry

-to the API index.Create
+md_gprof_alladds a link to the filemd_gprof_all.rstto the API index.Create

-with the following content:1 2 3 4 5 6 7 8
+md_all.rstwith the following content:1 2 3 4 5 6 7 8

 .. _md_program: MD Program ========== This is a simple Molecular Dynamics program. .. f:autosrcfile:: md.f90